aniketpant/just-code/chapter01.md

 Learning to create websites is not a very difficult thing and nowadays you will come across over thousands of blogs and screencasts on the same.
 I still remember the time when I saw Chris Coyier's screencast - PDF to HTML.

-## Your background doesn't count and will never count
+## Your background doesn't count and never will

 The following statements might not be relevant to your country or region, but in India there's a prevalent mindset that degrees prove your worth in the society.